Top of the page

 This problem starts when the immune system attacks the body's own muscle cells.
 The immune system is supposed to fight off viruses and other germs, but sometimes it turns on the person's own body.
 (This is called autoimmune disease.)
 Myasthenia gravis most often affects the muscles that control eye and facial movement and those that help us chew and swallow.

 Your doctor may prescribe medicine that can help improve your muscle weakness.
-He or she may recommend that you have surgery to remove the thymus gland, which may improve your immune system problem and help you regain your strength.
+The doctor may recommend that you have surgery to remove the thymus gland, which may improve your immune system problem and help you regain your strength.
 There are other treatments that can help if you have repeated periods of weakness.
-With treatment and home care, you may be able to keep your strength and lead a normal life.
+Some people have periods of time with mild or no symptoms.
+This is called remission.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Enter D154 in the search box to learn more about "Myasthenia Gravis: Care Instructions".

 Medical Review:Anne C. Poinier MD - Internal Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine